- اتصل بنا

 March 02, 2022

-The main requirements pursuant to the Domestic worker's law include, amongst others:
+The main requirements according to the Domestic worker's law include, amongst others:

-An employment contract to be concluded in accordance with the model approved by the Ministry of Human Resources and Emiratization, inculcating a work pattern as agreed between the parties.
+An employment contract is to be concluded following the model approved by the Ministry of Human Resources and Emiratization, inculcating the rights and obligations of both parties.

 One copy of the employment contract has to be handed over to the worker.

-The maximum probation period that can be included in the employment term is that of six months.
+The maximum probation period that can be included in the employment term is of six months.

-The monthly wages of the work should be paid to the worker within a period of ten days from its every due date.
+The monthly wages of the worker should be paid within ten days from every due date.

 Annual leave of thirty days can be availed by every worker who has completed one each year.

-The cost for medical treatment of the worker is required to be borne by the employer.
+The cost of medical treatment of the worker is required to be borne by the employer.

-The fixed term for the employment contract shall not exceed three years, and for the renewal or extension of the employment term, the consent of both the parties are required, i.e. the employer and the worker.
+The fixed term for the employment contract shall not exceed two years, and for the renewal or extension of the employment term, the consent of both parties is required, i.e. the employer and the worker.

-When the employment contract is extended or renewed, such an additional time period will be added to the total employment tenure of the worker and for calculating the end of service benefits, such as for ‘gratuity’ calculation.
+When the employment contract is extended or renewed, such an additional period will be added to the total employment tenure of the worker and for calculating the end-of-service benefits, such as for ‘gratuity’ calculation.

-The domestic worker's law exists to ensure that the rights of the domestic workers are protected and that they are guaranteed safe as well as beneficial employment opportunities in the UAE.
+The domestic workers’ law will come into force to ensure that the rights of domestic workers are protected and that they are guaranteed safe as well as beneficial employment opportunities in the UAE.
 The law particularly prohibits:

-sexual harassment of the worked whether in a verbal or physical form; and
+Sexual harassment of the worker whether in a verbal or physical form; and

-Forced labor is also prohibited, including acts of human trafficking.
+Forced labour is also prohibited, including acts of human trafficking.

-Further, as additional support, the said law also provides that in instances wherein a worker is raising a labor dispute before the courts, then, such lawsuits filed by workers in accordance with the provisions of this law shall be exempted from all judicial fees in all stages of litigation and shall be heard summarily.
+Further, as additional support, the said law also provides that, in instances wherein a worker is raising a labour dispute before the courts, then, such lawsuits filed by workers following the provisions of this law shall be exempted from all judicial fees in all stages of litigation and shall be heard summarily.